News-Star: Weekender delivery day will change with March 26-27 edition

 The Weekender e-edition will continue to post online at www.news-star.com as usual on Saturday.

 The News-Star, formerly owned by Gannett, was sold to CherryRoad Media on Feb.
-1. The News-Star is in a transition phase with new ownership and improvement of operations, so there will be exciting changes coming and announced soon.
+1. The News-Star is in a transition phase with new ownership and improvement of operations, so there will be exciting changes coming, to be announced soon.

 The News-Star appreciates your continued readership and support.